 CNN Marijuana Documentary with Sanjay Gupta

-A good example to illuminate this is CNN’s Emmy award winning chief medical correspondent, Sanjay Gupta, M.D.
+A good example of this is CNN’s Emmy award-winning chief medical correspondent, Sanjay Gupta, M.D.
 Apart from working for CNN, he is an assistant professor of neurosurgery at Emory University School of Medicine and associate chief of the neurosurgery service at Grady Memorial Hospital in Atlanta, Georgia.

 These credentials give him the necessary impetus to delve into issues of health and, in particular, the effect of marijuana on the human brain; marijuana’s compounds mainly react with the body through brain tissues.
-In addition, most of the conditions that marijuana has been shown to cure are neurological.
+In addition, most of the conditions that marijuana may potentially treat are neurological.

 This is the exact reason it became a major development in the marijuana debate when, in August 2013, Sanjay Gupta, M.D apologized for his long stand against medical marijuana through an article published by CNN.